 Brookgreen Gardens is a must-see for first-time visitors.
 Originally named for its founders and designers, “The Archer and Anna Hyatt Huntington Sculpture Garden” opened in 1931 as America’s first public sculpture garden.
 Today, this non-profit, 9,000-acre outdoor museum and garden contains the world’s largest collection of figurative sculptures surrounded by flora.
 Leisurely stroll the garden paths or take a pontoon boat tour along former rice fields to see alligators and other wildlife.

 Every year Brookgreen Gardens feature one of the most beloved holiday events in the Southeast, “Nights of a Thousand Candles.”
 The Gardens come to life amid the soft glow of more than 2,700 hand-lit candles and millions of sparkling lights.
 Walk the paths with a warm cup of cider, hear the sounds of holiday music, carolers singing, and celebrate the season with family and friends!
-I was assured by Bookgreen Garden’s PR director that the event will take place this year 2020 from Nov.
-26th – Dec.
-20th (Wed through Sundays) and Dec.
-26th-Dec.
-31st, but be sure to get your tickets early as it is always a sold out event!
+A quartet of Louisiana museums, located in Baton Rouge, tell a story of the history and culture of Louisiana.
+Be sure to get your tickets early as it is always a sold out event!

 Don’t leave Pawley’s Island without experiencing Frank’s Outback Restaurant.
 Enjoy great Low Country to Pacific Rim flavors in a beautiful outdoor garden setting.
 We enjoyed some great seafood including oysters, garlic Parmesan shrimp and splurged on their homemade key lime pie.
 This place is so popular with the locals that you absolutely must make reservations at least a week ahead.